 Looking at slots and table games alone, revenue was $46.8 million, with $21.5 million going to state and local taxes.
 While a slight dip from their May peak, both remained around three-times their pre-pandemic levels.

 Total wagers for online slots in PA surpassed $1 billion for the second month in a row — more than double pre-pandemic play.

 Meanwhile, the market continues to mature, adding new PA online casinos and products along the way.
-PA has seen new operators and new apps, with plenty more to come.
+Pennsylvania has seen new operators and new apps, with plenty more to come.

 June numbers: PA online casino still flying high

 Slot revenue in June was $36.8 million, down just $2 million from May.
 Table games saw a relatively greater decline, going from $12.4 million in May to $10.0 million in June.
 Total play in June was still on par with May’s astronomical number.

 Here’s a look at the total play, revenue and taxes from PA online slots and table games from January through June.